 The current pile of rubble, situated on the edge of the Western Baray, just past Siem Reap Airport, dates a whole 500 years before Bayon and there is evidence that the first temple on this site was built as far back as the early 7th-century, some 250 years before the first supposed pyramid temple of Bakong at Rolous was initiated.
 Ak Yum was probably originally a 5-level pyramid construction with a brick tower or shrine on the top and pre-dates the Jayavarman II pyramid temple of Rong Chen on Phnom Kulen by nearly 200 years as well.
 (A re-used sandstone block in the 8th-century construction has an inscription dating to the year 609.)

-This temple, along with neighbouring sites such as Prei Khmeng, formed a large complex known as Banteay Choeu, which appear to have been inhabited until the 11th-century when the construction of the massive Western Baray flooded much of the area.
+This temple, along with neighbouring sites such as Prei Khmeng, formed a large complex known as Banteay Choeu, which appears to have been inhabited until the 11th century when the construction of the massive Western Baray flooded much of the area.

-One of the most interesting Angkor temples from an archaeological perspective then but you’ll need a fair amount of imagination to appreciate a visit!
+One of the most interesting Angkor temples from an archaeological perspective then but you’ll need a fair amount of imagination to appreciate a visit to Ak Yum!

 The superb early site of Sambor Prei Kok though, with its dozens of towers spread through the forest is included in our ‘Beyond Angkor‘ itinerary.